carpentries/instructor-training/_episodes/08-motivation.md

 ## Setting Expectations with the Code of Conduct

-Finally, a important way that the Carpentries foster an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).
+Finally, a important way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct]({{ site.coc }}).

 To make clear what is expected,